rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

     2. Swap with last element (rightmost bottom element).
     3. Bubble down element (always swap with a child of lower value) in step2 until the min-heap property is restored.

+### Tries

+  A variant of an n-ary tree in which characters are stored at each node.

+  - Sometimes called a prefix tree.
+  - Each path dow nthe tree may represent a word.
+  - * nodes (or null nodes) indicate complete words.

+### Graphs

+  A graph is simply a collection of nodes with edges between (some of) them.

+  - Can be directed (one-way) or undirected (two-way).
+  - If there is a path between every pair of vertices it is called a "connected graph".
+  - If there is no cycles it is an acyclic graph.

 ## Exercises
   - [ ] [routeBetweenNodes](https://github.com/rjbernaldo/katalog/blob/master/exercises/trees-tries-and-graphs/ex1.js)
   - [ ] [minimalTree](https://github.com/rjbernaldo/katalog/blob/master/exercises/trees-tries-and-graphs/ex2.js)